 Cornell's planning education is a collaborative endeavor: there is a strong sense of cooperation among the faculty and great openness to student input.
-Each of the 40 to 45 students entering each year creates an individualized program, building on the department's core curriculum and selecting elective courses to reflect personal goals.
+Each of the approximately 40 students entering each year creates an individualized program, building on the department's core curriculum and selecting elective classes to reflect personal goals.

 The M.R.P. program at Cornell is accredited by the Planning Accreditation Board (PAB).
 In addition, the M.R.P. program is now designated as a STEM program making international M.R.P. graduates eligible to extend their F-1 visas for up to three years in order to work in the United States.

 - M.R.P.
 Concentrations